-Join us August 11 from 4:00 - 5:30 pm for an Introduction to Elementary Inquiry using History’s Mysteries.
-Register.
+Join us November 3 from 4:00 - 5:30 pm for an Introduction to Elementary Inquiry using History’s Mysteries.

 History’s Mysteries is a ready-to-use K-5 curriculum featuring student investigation of primary sources from the Library of Congress and other archives.
 Each unit includes three or more mysteries, each fully addressing an engaging topic for grades K-5 (see below; more units are on the way).

 - Unit 1: What is the difference between now and then?

 - Unit 2: How do we celebrate our shared traditions?

 - Grade 1: